 The Canadian Rockies surrounding Canmore, Banff, and Lake Louise contain a lifetime of walking and hiking opportunities.
 Eight National and Provincial Mountain Parks are within easy driving distance.
 The scenery is classically magnificent – steely grey limestone peaks are clothed in forests, waterfalls, craggy cliffs, and, not far west of Canmore, glaciers!
 The forest cover of the valley floors is broken by frequent lakes and beaver ponds.
 Towards treeline the forest thins, alpine larches appear as forests give way to alpine meadows.

-From late May to mid August the forest and especially the meadows are lit in glorious wildflower shades of red, blue, yellow and white.
-By late August wildflower color is replaced by the reds and golds of Fall.
+From late May to mid-August the forest and especially the meadows are lit in glorious wildflower shades of red, blue, yellow, and white.
+By late August wildflower colour is replaced by the reds and golds of Fall.
 September is in some ways the most spectacular month as the alpine larches turn the treeline into a blazing line of gold and incandescent aspens that speckle the valley floors.

 Day 1: Meet in Canmore